Lessons & Tours

 Animal Adaptations Students will learn how different animals adapt to best suit their unique habitats and environments.
 We will compare and contrast different adaptations and their usage.
 JHFLC

-Boise Foothills Food Chains Students learn how organisms interact to form a community and how energy moves through the system starting with the all-important Sun.
+Boise Foothills Food Chains Students learn how organisms interact to form a community and how energy moves through an ecosystem.
 Using our foothills plants and animals, students will create food chains and understand the interdependence inherent in a food web.
 They will understand the cycling of energy and nutrients and the role of producers, consumers and decomposers in the process.
 JHFLC

-Ecology Hike Explore the two ecosystems found at the Boise Foothills Learning Center: Sagebrush Steppe and Riparian.
+Ecology Hike Explore the two ecosystems found in the Boise Foothills: Sagebrush Steppe and Riparian.
 Take a guided hike to learn about common animals and plants as well as why there may be different organisms depending upon the ecosystem.
-Through interactive activities, identify the needs of organisms and how they adapt to their ecosystem.
 JHFLC

 Fire Ecology Students will understand the effects wildfire can have on the local ecosystem and how fire has shaped our Idaho landscape.
-Students will be introduced to the fire triangle, fire ecology in both forest and sagebrush-steppe ecosystems, and human influences on fire in the West.
 Through interactive activities and a hike, students will explore fire’s role in nature, noxious weed invasion and the challenges of the urban/wild land interface in our Boise foothills.
 JHFLC

-Geology in the Classroom Students will see real examples of how the landscape is affected by water, ice, and wind over time.
-Through stations, we will get to experience erosion, weathering, and deposition.
+Geology of the Foothills Students will see real examples of how the landscape is affected by water, ice, and wind over time.
+During a hike in the foothills, we will explore erosion, weathering, and deposition.
 JHFLC or Your Place

-Junior Weed Warriors Students will work together to restore habitats within the Foothills Learning Center grounds.
+Junior Weed Warriors: Students will work together to restore habitats within the Foothills Learning Center grounds.
 Participation can be done on a schedule that works for you!
 Whether its once-a-year visits or quarterly visits, we want to encourage service-learning and stewardship from an early age!
-Ask us how to get involved!
-JHFLC
+Email us to get involved!

 Recycling and Stewardship Students learn the importance of “Reduce, Re-use, Recycle and Rethink” alternatives to throwing things away.
-We will define hazardous waste and talk about where these materials need to go.
 Students will gain an understanding of both the impact humans have on the environment, and the difference we can each make in taking care of the Earth.
 Available for grades PreK-8th.
 JHFLC or Your Place

 Snow School Pre-Lesson: Winter Wildlife Adaptations Students will learn about different strategies that Idaho wildlife use to adjust to winter—hibernation, migration, acclimation and adaptation—and the importance of our open space and foothills habitat to winter wildlife.
-This lesson also emphasizes the importance of Leave No Tracewhen visiting Winter wildland areas and incorporates an experiment comparing the insulation effectiveness of materials!
 This lesson is offered as a pre-lesson for classes going up to the Bogus Basin Snow School.
 JHFLC or Your Place

-Wildlife of the Foothills: Mammals Students will learn about common mammals found in the foothills.
-They will explore adaptations specific to mammals and identify common Boise mammals.
+Wildlife of the Foothills Students will learn about the common animal life found in the foothills, the habitats they rely on, and the adaptations they exhibit to survive and reproduce in the Boise foothills environment.
 JHFLC or Your Place

 Message Sent Successfully!